-Guyana is a lower-middle-income country and the third-smallest country in South America after Suriname and Uruguay.
-It is home to about 800,000 people, 90 per cent whom live in the country’s coastal plain.
+The Cooperative Republic of Guyana is an Upper-middle-income country and the third-smallest country in South America after Suriname and Uruguay.
+It is home to about 745,000 people, 90 per cent whom live in the country’s coastal plain, and 72 per cent of whom are considered rural.

-In 2014, 72 per cent of the country’s population was considered rural.
+Guyana has one of the highest rates of emigration in the world, with an estimated 55 per cent of its citizens living abroad.
 In the rural hinterland, 73.5 per cent of the population was considered poor, as compared to coastal regions, where poverty affected 37 per cent of the population.

 Key activities include: